skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 ## Getting started

 #### Hardware setup
-As with the project source developer, all my development is with various Raspberry Pi boards with Infinitive running on a Pi 4 and my development on a Pi 400.
+As with the project source developer, all my development is with various Raspberry Pi boards with Infinitive running on a Pi 4.
+A Pi Zero would probably do fine, except it has no USB ports (continue reading).
 The Pi 4 also runs PiHole and HomeBridge with CPU loads of just a few percent.
 All early work was done under Linux 10 (Buster).
-A Pi Zero would probably do fine, except it has no USB ports (continue reading).
+No issues found moving to Bullseye.
+Moving to Bookworm on a Pi5 resulted in a failed build, suspect the change to GCC version.
+The build failed with:

+* gcc: error: unrecognized command-line option '-marm'

 Wiring to the Carrier HVAC employs solid core multi-conductor wire as intended for the purpose, per the referenced GitHub project.
 In my case, the wire is run adjacent to network and alarm system wires in the basement for a distance of perhaps 20-25 feet up to the ceiling, across, and down to my network equipment.